How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Stanley Steemer

-Stanley Steemer is currently facing a lawsuit from Frangie Espinal in the U.S. District Court for the Southern District of New York.
-The lawsuit stated the website was not compatible with screen readers and did not provide blind or visually impaired users with full and equal access to Stanley Steemer’s offerings.
+In 2023, Stanley Steemer was served with a lawsuit from Frangie Espinal in the U.S. District Court for the Southern District of New York.
+The lawsuit stated that the website was not compatible with screen readers and did not provide blind or visually impaired users with full and equal access to Stanley Steemer’s offerings.
+As of the time of this writing, the case is still ongoing.

 Winn-Dixie

-Florida resident Juan Carlos Gil sued the grocery store chain due to its inaccessible website.
-The judge in the case ultimately ruled that because the physical store was required to comply with ADA accessibility standards, the Winn-Dixie website did too.
-The grocery store was required to improve accessibility on their site, including ensuring it is compatible with screen readers.
+Florida resident Juan Carlos Gil sued the grocery store chain over its inaccessible website.
+The judge ultimately ruled that because the physical store was required to comply with ADA accessibility standards, the Winn-Dixie website did, too.
+The grocery store was required to improve accessibility on its site, including ensuring it was compatible with screen readers.

 Accessibility logo next to a list of the four steps to avoid an ADA website lawsuit.